Friday, August 4, 2023

 “The ref was on his high horse that game.
 We ran the same motion all year, and it was never called.
 Brice would motion from the slot to the other side of the field, and as he got closer to the other side he would veer closer to the line of scrimmage.
 So technically it was illegal (because the veer made Willey’s direction slightly forward), but it didn't put us in much of an advantage.
 I would have to go back and watch to be sure they were all illegal motion and to Chapman.”

 Earlier, you read what coach Bell and a few South Newton players said they most remembered about the game against Sheridan.
-Ryan Care was asked the same question:
+Ryan Care was asked the same question.
+His response:

 “The ride home.
 I’ve never seen so many 17- and 18-year-olds cry like babies like that before.
 That (game) was a big deal for us.
 It was the biggest crowd we ever played in front of.”